 An incredibly difficult fight

 The effect on the livelihood of smallholder farmer and pastoralist families in the rural areas is dramatic.
-The swarms are arriving in the region, one of the poorest in the world, just as the sowing and harvest season starts.
-‘In our project areas, the locust swarms have destroyed more than half of the harvest and large areas of pasture’, says Jens Steuernagel, country director of Caritas Switzerland in Ethiopia.
-The smallholder farmer and pastoralist families had already been severely affected by the recurrent droughts of recent years.
+Harvests and large areas of pasture are completely destroyed in a short time.
+The smallholder farmer and pastoralist families in one of the poorest regions of the world had already been severely affected by the recurrent droughts of recent years.
 Now they have lost their entire harvest and the fodder for their animals, which are starving in increasing numbers.
 The situation is further aggravated by the Corona crisis as food prices rise and fighting the plague becomes more difficult.
 An acute famine is threatening.